Kelsey Bench-Lake County AVA

 Kelsey Bench shares both the valley and the TTB's AVA ruling with the Big Valley District AVA to the north.
 The region's growers submitted the two petitions together, drawing a line between the valley floor and the higher elevations in the south.
 The higher elevations of Kelsey Bench mean that the climate here is warmer than in Big Valley District, although not so warm as Red Hills Lake County in the east.
 Cold air from the mountains drains off the benches into the valley below, extending the growing season by lessening the risk of frost in the early spring and fall.
 Vines are stressed by the strong winds that buffet the area, and photosynthesis, therefore ripening, is slowed as a result.
 This gives the grapes ample time to develop rich fruit complexity alongside vital acidity, leading to well-balanced wines.
 Kelsey Bench has predominantly rich, red, volcanic soils.

+The first vineyards in the area were planted in the late 19th century.
+Swiss-born John J. Staheli was among the first winegrowers in the area, where in 1905 he acquired a 25-acre vineyard the previous owner, William Johnson, had planted primarily with Zinfandel.
+Staheli erected a winery on site in 1910 which operated for a couple of years.
+Part of that vineyard eventually became in 1965 the property of Arden "Burt" Harlan, who married Staheli's niece.
+In the same area, the Old Stake 1901 Vineyard, planted in 1901 and registered with the Historic Vineyard Society, features vines of Alicante Bouschet, Touriga Nacional, Zinfandel, Cinsault, Cabernet Sauvignon, Grenache, Roussanne and Perlette.

-Rosa d'Oro is the only winery located within the boundaries of the AVA.
+Rosa d'Oro and Smiling Dogs Ranch are the only bonded wineries located within the boundaries of the AVA.